kylesmartin/to-do/README.md

 ## Commands

-dd a task to your list
+Add a task to your to-do list
 ```
 to-do add
 ```